Brianna Urquhart (She/Her), BSW MSW RSW

 brianna@simplysocialwork.ca

-Brianna is a registered social worker who combines her lived experience as a ADHDer with chronic illnesses with professional knowledge and training in evidence-based methods to provide a safe and supportive therapy space that serves and empowers you.
-She specializes in caregiver support and providing accessible, neurodiversity-affirming, trauma-informed mental health services to people with disabilities and disabled folks, chronic illness, and neurodivergence (with a primary focus in ADHD and Autism).
+Brianna is a registered social worker who combines her lived experience as a chronically ill ADHDer with professional knowledge and training in evidence-based methods to provide a safe and supportive therapy space that serves and empowers you.
+She specializes in providing accessible, neurodiversity-affirming, trauma-informed mental health services to people with disabilities and disabled folks, chronic illness, and neurodivergence (with a primary focus in ADHD and Autism).

 Before creating Simply Social Work, Brianna spent several years working alongside multidisciplinary teams of healthcare professionals in a variety of medical and community settings.
-She currently volunteers on the Board of Directors for the Brain Injury Association of Niagara (BIAN) and provides Accessibility Consulting to other non-profits and businesses in Hamilton and the GTA.
+She currently volunteers on the Board of Directors for the Brain Injury Association of Niagara (BIAN), and provides Accessibility Consulting to other non-profits and businesses in Hamilton and across Ontario.
 Brianna has experience in rehabilitation from traumatic and acquired brain injuries (TBIs/ ABIs), empowering adults with intellectual disabilities through meaningful community inclusion, and supporting parents at the Ron Joyce Children’s Health Centre.

-Brianna has completed additional certifications in Acceptance & Commitment Therapy (most commonly just called ACT), including ACT for ADHD, Trauma-Focused ACT, and ACT for Perfectionism and People Pleasing by Dr. Russ Harris.
-Brianna is a Certified Sex Therapy Informed Professional (CSTIP) with intensive training in inclusive sex therapy from Guelph University and the Integrated Sex Therapy Training Institute (ISTI).
+Brianna has completed additional certifications in Acceptance & Commitment Therapy (ACT), including ACT for ADHD, Trauma-Focused ACT, and ACT for Perfectionism and People Pleasing by Dr. Russ Harris.
+Brianna has experience as a Certified Sex Therapy Informed Professional (CSTIP) with intensive training in inclusive sex therapy from Guelph University and the Integrated Sex Therapy Training Institute (ISTI).
 Brianna also has certificates from Harvard Medical School and Yale University, as well as introductory ASL from Fanshawe College.

 What You Can Expect

-There is no 1-size-fits-all approach to therapy and counseling.
-Everyone’s mental health, supports, strengths, and challenges are all different — your therapy should reflect that.
-That’s why Brianna integrates and incorporates a variety of techniques and strategies from different therapeutic modalities, including:
+There is no one-size-fits-all approach to life.
+Everyone’s mental health, supports, strengths, and challenges are all different.
+Your therapy should reflect that.
+Some strategies and even entire methods do not work for every neurotype or every situation.
+That’s why Brianna integrates and incorporates a variety of techniques, strategies, and tools from different therapeutic approaches based on your brain, body, needs, and specific sitaution.
+These methods include:

 • Acceptance & Commitment Therapy (ACT)